Inmate who died in Montezuma County Jail identified

-The Colorado Bureau of Investigations is examining an inmate death at the Montezuma County jail.
-It's the second reported inmate death to occur in four months.
+The Colorado Bureau of Investigations is examining an inmate death at the Montezuma County Jail.
+It’s the second reported inmate death in four months.

 According to Montezuma County Sheriff Dennis Spruell’s Facebook page, Harrison M. Begay, 38, of Tonalea, Ariz., was pronounced dead inside a holding cell about 3:30 a.m.
 Sunday, Oct.
 27. Begay was brought into the jail early Saturday by the Cortez Police Department on a charge of trespassing.

 According to Spruell, Montezuma County Coroner Charlie Rosenbaugh has requested an autopsy.

 Spruell said a joint investigation was launched with his agency and the Colorado Bureau of Investigations.

 Initial reports stated Begay was brought into the jail about 1 a.m.
 Saturday, Oct.
 26. The social media site reveals the inmate was “highly intoxicated,” and transported to an unnamed hospital for a medical clearance.

 After being cleared at the hospital, the inmate was returned to the jail at an unknown time.
 The Facebook post indicates the inmate was booked at 7 p.m.